 An unbroken line of traceability

 Our product solutions are subject to permanent quality control.
 All raw materials undergo stringent testing at our own facilities or at outside laboratories.
 Not until we are sure they meet our strict quality requirements are they released for production.
-And in the production process, too, we maintain the highest safety and hygiene standards.
+In the production process too, we maintain the highest safety and hygiene standards.
 An unbroken line of traceability is a “must” at all times for batches of both raw materials and finished products.